William Henry Harrison

-William Henry Harrison (February 9, 1773 – April 4, 1841) was an American military officer and politician who served as the ninth president of the United States.
-Harrison died just 31 days after his inauguration in 1841, and had the shortest presidency in United States history.
-He was also the first United States president to die in office, and a brief constitutional crisis resulted as presidential succession was not then fully defined in the United States Constitution.
-Harrison was the last president born as a British subject in the Thirteen Colonies and was the paternal grandfather of Benjamin Harrison, the 23rd president of the United States.
+William Henry Harrison (February 9, 1773 – April 4, 1841) was the ninth president of the United States, serving from March 4 to April 4, 1841, the shortest presidency in U.S. history.
+He was also the first U.S. president to die in office, causing a brief constitutional crisis, since presidential succession was not then fully defined in the U.S. Constitution.
+Harrison was the last president born as a British subject in the Thirteen Colonies.
+He was a member of the Harrison family of Virginia, and a son of Benjamin Harrison V, who was a U.S. Founding Father.
+His own son John Scott Harrison was the father of Benjamin Harrison, the 23rd U.S. president.

-He was born into the Harrison family of Virginia at their homestead, Berkeley plantation in Charles City County, Virginia; he was a son of Benjamin Harrison V—a Founding Father of the United States.
-During his early military career, Harrison participated in the 1794 Battle of Fallen Timbers, an American military victory that ended the Northwest Indian War.
-Later, he led a military force against Tecumseh's confederacy at the Battle of Tippecanoe in 1811, where he earned the nickname "Old Tippecanoe".
+Harrison was born in Charles City County, Virginia.
+In 1794, he participated in the Battle of Fallen Timbers, an American military victory that ended the Northwest Indian War.
+In 1811, he led a military force against Tecumseh's confederacy at the Battle of Tippecanoe, for which he earned the nickname "Old Tippecanoe".
 He was promoted to major general in the Army during the War of 1812, and led American infantry and cavalry to victory at the Battle of the Thames in Upper Canada.